RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.artifacts/aqueduct.artifacts.table_artifact.md

 **Arguments**:

   metric_name:
-  name of system metric to retrieve for the table. valid metrics are:
+  Name of system metric to retrieve for the table.
+  Valid metrics are:
 - `runtime` - runtime of previous @op func in seconds
 - `max_memory` - maximum memory usage of previous @op func in Mb